SavageCore/pd3-vault-cracker/README.md

 ## Development

 1. Clone the repo
-2. Run `npm install`
+2. Run `pnpm install`
-3. Run `npm run start` to start the development server
+3. Run `pnpm dev` to start the development server
-4. Visit `http://localhost:3000` in your browser
+4. Visit `http://localhost:5173/pd3-vault-cracker/` in your browser.
+The port may be different if you have other things running on your machine, so check the output of the `pnpm dev` command.

 ## Publishing